-Harlequin ichthyosis is a very severe and extremely rare type of inherited ichthyosis (approximately 5 per year in the UK).
+Harlequin ichthyosis is an extremely rare and severe type of inherited ichthyosis (approximately 5 cases per year in the UK).
 It is evident at birth due to the very tight, thick scaling skin all over the body.

-The skin splits causing deep cracks, and leaks fluid causing dehydration.
-The thickened skin prevents normal sweat gland function causing lack of temperature control.
-Skin creams and perhaps retinoid medicine will help the scale plates to shed in a few weeks.
-Then the skin will appear red, tight and scaly all over and this is usually an ongoing problem.
-The face looks stretched with turned out lips and eyelids, and the ears, hands and feet may be hidden in the scale.
+Harlequin ichthyosis causes the skin to split and fluid to leak out of it.
+This leads to deep cracks, dehydration and thickening of the skin.
+The thickened skin prevents the production of sweat.
+In turn, this leads to the body's inability to regulate its temperature.
+The face looks stretched with turned out lips and eyelids; the ears, hands and feet may be hidden in the scale.
 The eyes may be invisible because they are temporarily covered by the swollen eyelids.
-Feeding is difficult and sometimes breathing.
+Feeding, and sometimes breathing, is difficult.
 There is risk of serious infection.

-Immediately after birth the baby will be nursed in the neonatal intensive care unit.
+Immediately after birth, the baby will be nursed in the neonatal intensive care unit.
 They may need antibiotics to prevent skin infections.
 They will be placed in an incubator and have intensive care to cope with all the expected problems.
-Skin creams and perhaps retinoid medicine will help the scale plates to shed in a few weeks.
+Skin creams and, in some cases, retinoid medicine will help the scale plates to shed in a few weeks.
 Then the skin will appear red, tight and scaly all over and this is usually an ongoing problem.

-Parents will be taught how to cope with the day to day management.
+Parents will be taught how to cope with the day-to-day management.